fireactjs/core/README.md

 import { CircularProgress, Box } from '@mui/material';
 import authMethods from "./authMethods.json";

-// replace the Brand with your brand const Brand = "FIREACT";
+const Brand = "FIREACT";

-// replace the Logo component with your Logo component const Logo = ({size, color}) => {
+const Logo = ({size, color}) => {
 	const logoColor = color || 'warning';
 	return (